The AI Agent Factory — A Definitive Book and Ecosystem for the Agent Era

 This book is not about chatbot tricks, impressive demos, or short-lived prototypes dressed up like strategy.
 It is about building dependable AI workers that can participate in real business operations.
 These systems do not replace human judgment.
 They extend it, scale it, and make it repeatable.

 In this book we introduce the concept of a Digital FTE (Full-Time Equivalent employee) — AI agents that can perform real work inside organizations, just like a human employee.
 In traditional organizations, an FTE represents the work capacity of one full-time human employee.
 A Digital FTE is the AI equivalent: an intelligent agent or digital worker that can perform tasks, execute workflows, analyze information, and assist teams inside real organizational systems.
 Unlike human employees, Digital FTEs can operate continuously, scale instantly, and be deployed in large numbers.
 As AI systems mature, organizations will increasingly build teams composed of both human employees and Digital FTEs working together — forming hybrid workforces that combine human judgment with machine intelligence.
+This workforce forms an AI-Native Company.

 Modern AI is built like a towering five-layer cake — a metaphor popularized by Jensen Huang, CEO of NVIDIA.
 At the base lies Energy, powering vast data centers around the world.
 Above it sit Chips, the specialized processors that perform trillions of calculations every second.
 On top of that comes Infrastructure — the global network of supercomputers and cloud platforms that scale those computations.
 Above the infrastructure are Models, the neural networks that learn, reason, and generate intelligence.
 And finally, at the very top, sits the fifth layer: Applications — where AI stops being technology and starts becoming useful.